 Wyoming State Parks, Historic Sites and Trails (SPHST)

-Grants of up to $50,000 to Wyoming local, State and federal agencies, and private organizations to develop and maintain recreational trails for all users.
+Grants of up to $50,000 to Wyoming local, State and federal agencies, and nonprofit organizations to develop and maintain recreational trails for all users.
 A pre-application must be submitted prior to the final application.
 Funding is available for environment and safety education projects as well as trail projects for motorized and non-motorized vehicles.